David-Manniche/TheMarket/readme.txt

     => 035739 - Displayed shop image and shop name when message from seller.
     => 035443 - Incorrect error message while entering wrong phone number or password while login.
     => 035766 - Remove all "Action Butttons" and "Select All" table heading from listing pages.
+    => 035784 - if package having different plans then smaller one is getting listed as heading instead of first one